adobe-sign/AdobeSignJavaSdk/docs/WidgetsApi.md

 # **createWidget**
 > WidgetCreationResponse createWidget(authorization, widgetInfo, xApiUser, xOnBehalfOfUser)

-Creates a widget and and returns the widgetId in the response to the client.
+Creates a web form and and returns the widgetId in the response to the client.

-This is a primary endpoint which is used to create a new widget.
-You can create a widget in one of the 3 mentioned states: a) &lt;b&gt;DRAFT&lt;/b&gt; - to incrementally build the widget, b) &lt;b&gt;AUTHORING&lt;/b&gt; - to add/edit form fields in the widget, c) &lt;b&gt;ACTIVE&lt;/b&gt; - to immediately host the widget.
-You can use the PUT /widgets/{widgetId}/state endpoint to transition a widget between the above mentioned states.
+This is a primary endpoint which is used to create a new web form.
+You can create a web form in one of the 3 mentioned states: a) &lt;b&gt;DRAFT&lt;/b&gt; - to incrementally build the web form, b) &lt;b&gt;AUTHORING&lt;/b&gt; - to add/edit form fields in the web form, c) &lt;b&gt;ACTIVE&lt;/b&gt; - to immediately host the web form.
+You can use the PUT /widgets/{widgetId}/state endpoint to transition a web form between the above mentioned states.
 An allowed transition would follow the any of the following sequences: DRAFT-&gt;AUTHORING-&gt;ACTIVE, ACTIVE&lt;-&gt;INACTIVE, DRAFT-&gt;CANCELLED.

 ### Example
 ```java